 Like our daughter Mandy, Taniel is an only child, so the two of them grew up together in our small Armenian community in Boca Raton, FL.
-Taniel graduated from the high school where I was teaching Culinary classes, although he never signed on as one of my students.
+Taniel graduated from the high school where I was teaching Culinary Arts classes, although he never signed on as one of my students.
 I supposed he would have felt awkward since we knew each other so well.

-Taniel has grown into a fine young man, working in Washington, D.C. as the Director of Grassroots, Armenian Assembly of America.
+Taniel has grown into a fine young man, and worked in Washington, D.C. as the Director of Grassroots, Armenian Assembly of America.

 Arlys, being a proud mother, recently forwarded me photos of Taniel’s D.C. garden - Armenian cucumbers, watermelon, mint, to name a few -- and food for the grill.
 (Taniel says he's loves to cook now, particularly marinating and grilling, but that he wasn't ready to learn while in high school.
 Now I understand!)

 Taniel said that he 's been holding the Easter BBQ for Armenians who are in D.C. without family.
 About 20-30 people come by throughout the day, the ladies doing the pilaf, hummus, boregs, string cheese, etc., while all lend a helping hand with everything.

 No matter how hectic it is working in the Nation’s Capitol, there's always time for gardening and grilling.